-Provided the athlete doesn’t have any pre-existed medical conditions which would alter other factors we’ve discussed (hydration status, nutrient deficiencies, neurological issues, etc.) this is likely the first place to start.24 It’s the oldest method in the book but research indicates that it works for most cramps.26,27 However, keep in mind that there are different types of EAMCs and stretching isn’t a viable solution for heat cramps sustained in differing environmental conditions.25
+Provided the athlete doesn’t have any pre-existed medical conditions which would alter other factors we’ve discussed (hydration status, nutrient deficiencies, neurological issues, etc.) this is likely the first place to start.24 It’s the oldest cure for cramps in the book but research indicates that it works for most cramps.26,27 However, keep in mind that there are different types of EAMCs and stretching isn’t a viable solution for heat cramps sustained in differing environmental conditions.25

 Foam rolling, self-myofascial release, massage, etc. – whatever you want to call it, none of it is actually breaking up scar tissue or changing tissue integrity.
 You would need a scalpel for that, but that’s another article for another time.

 However, by overloading mechanoreceptors (more specifically pacinian corpuscles and ruffini endings) within the muscle itself, you can essentially “reset” neural tone.
 Therefore, any changes which occur within foam rolling are primarily neural in nature, not physiological.
 But, given there is a neuromuscular component to EAMCs, this could be a very important tool in your toolbox.
 Use it wisely.